DESinMinecraft/Minecraft-Nemesis-System/README.md

 4. Stealth Attack: Sneak + damage an enemy from behind to do 2x damage.
 5. Combo: Whenever you damage an entity, your combo will build up.
 Higher combo = more damage.
 If you get damaged, your combo will reset to 0.
 6. Might: By default, hit entities to gain +1 Might.
 If you get hit, you lose -1 Might.
 Might can be used to do AOE attacks (so far).
 When your Might is full, right click with a sword/axe on the ground to do an AOE attack, or left click a bow/crossbow/trident, then shoot to do an AOE ranged attack.
 7. The Ring: Allows you to convert certain monsters to your side. **So far, a Nemesis CAN NOT be converted.** By default, this is not given to you.
 You need to get an ***Amethyst Shard*** to be able to convert certain monsters. **If you want The Ring, you can /op yourself and then type the following command: /ex give convertitem**.
-Right click monsters that you want to fight for you.
+With it, right click monsters that you want to fight for you.

 **If you added the SkillTree file, you can do /skilltree to upgrade your abilities!
 Every 10 xp levels = 1 new skill point**